ISISComputingGroup/ibex_developers_manual/RAMAN-Spectrometer.md

 ### USB interface

 Talked with Chris about how to interface with the device.
-He suggests we start with a USB anywhere box to see if we can talk to it over Ethernet using the control software, BWSpec.
+He suggests we start with a USB-to-anywhere adapter box to see if we can talk to it over Ethernet using the control software, BWSpec.
 We will go down in a couple of weeks when Dom is back to test interfacing with the device.

+If this does not work, we will have to have a separate machine running the IOC for the device.
+However, we may want to run the IOC on a separate machine if we want the spectrometer to be portable.
+On the other hand, the spectrometer is used in HRPD off the beamline so it may be their property.

 ### Minute for meeting on 2018-07-13 in HRPD
 Present: Rory Potter, David Keymer, Dominic Fortes, Alexandra Gibbs.